d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

         return Y
 ```

-## Use a Batch Normalization LeNet
+## Using a Batch Normalization LeNet

 To see how to apply `BatchNorm` in context,
 below we apply it to a traditional LeNet model (:numref:`sec_lenet`).